JuanCrg90/Clean-Code-Notes/README.md

 ### The Three Laws of TDD

 - **First Law** You may not write production code until you have written a failing unit test.
-- **Second Law** You may not write more of a unit tests than is sufficient to fail, and not comipling is failing.
+- **Second Law** You may not write more of a unit tests than is sufficient to fail, and not compiling is failing.
 - **Third Law** You may not write more production code than is sufficient to pass the currently failing tests.

 ### Clean Tests